Gao-Ziyu/RealFeesh/README.md

 Year 1 Integrated Project.
 This is an ecommerce webpage for RealFeesh which sells mainly sneakers for unisex.
 We are to bring your coolest self with our sneakers.

+External User's Goal: The site's users are potential customers, looking for products that they like and purchase them.

+Site Owner's Goal: Present our branding and product in the best light and appeal to customers to win customer's confidence and make a purchase.

+This project is an ecommerce webpage for our brand, RealFeesh which sells mainly footwear for unisex.
+We have product such as Sneakers and Boots.
+We believe that having a good footwear will help boost one's confidence and walk to succeed in life.
+Thus,this project serves as a platform that allows users to find out more about our brand and check out our unique and coolest footwear.
+The unique selling point of our product is that we have fish themed shoes that has fish tail and fin which adds a little spark to your everyday fit.

 ## Design Process

+The main audience of this website is conusmers or anyone whose interest to buy a footwear and would like to buy a shoe.This project is the best way to help them achieve these it is a one-stop website that allows them to find out more about our different type of footwear products and make a purchase.

 - As a user/ consumer, I would like to have a profile where I will be able to check all my deliveries and saved shopping cart when visiting the website and purchasing.
 - As back-end developer, I would like to have user data stored in database for profile so easy log in access to keep track.
 - As a consumer, I would like to have easy navigation across the pages.